You want to lose weight and keep it off for good. These five strategies will help you do just that.

-Most people trying to lose weight focus on just that one goal: weight loss.
-But it's more productive to emphasize the dietary and exercise changes that will get you there.
+Most people trying to lose weight only focus on their ultimate goal: dropping pounds.
+But it's important not to lose sight of the diet and exercise changes that will get you there.

 For example, "exercise more" is a wonderful goal, but it's not specific.
-"Walk five miles every day" is specific and measurable, but is it realistic if you're just starting out?
+"Walk 5 miles every day" is specific and measurable.
+But is it realistic if you're just starting out?

 "Walk 30 minutes every day" is better, but what happens if work or weather interferes?
-"Walk 30 minutes, 5 days each week" is specific and realistic.
+"Walk 30 minutes for 5 days each week" is specific and realistic.

 Then figure out ways to get around those triggers.
 Do something else to soothe your stress, for instance.

 Also, you might want to put treats away.
 You're more likely to eat them if they're visible and easy to get to.

 That's right: You should feel full.
 But how you do that might surprise you.